 A surety bond in Houston is a three-party financial guarantee ensuring project completion or legal compliance, often required for contractors and businesses.

-• Your personal credit score is the primary factor in your final rate.
+- Your personal credit score is the primary factor determining your bond premium.

 Understanding the Basics

 A surety bond is a three-party agreement that guarantees the performance of a specific obligation.
 In Houston, these bonds are often required for contractors, businesses, and professionals to ensure they adhere to laws and contractual duties.
 The three parties involved are the principal (who needs the bond), the obligee (who requires the bond), and the surety (the company that backs the bond).
 If the principal fails to meet their obligations, the surety provides financial compensation to the obligee.
+Unlike traditional insurance, which protects the policyholder, a surety bond protects the obligee from the principal’s non-performance or non-compliance.

 Common Types of Surety Bonds in Houston